society-for-the-blind/slate2-proposal/slate2_proposal.md

 [^footnote-gpl_v3]: The latest version is the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) and [an extensive legal analysis is also available by the Software Freedom Law Center](https://www.softwarefreedom.org/resources/2014/SFLC-Guide_to_GPL_Compliance_2d_ed.html).

+#### 2.3.3.0 Public domain
+It is worth mentioning that some reject the necessity of software licenses altogether therefore do not use licenses[@https://en.wikipedia.org/wiki/License-free_software] or put their work explicitly in the public domain[@http://cr.yp.to/distributors.html].

+"_An original creative work (such as writing, graphics, or code) is under exclusive copyright by default, meaning that by law only the author has a say in what others can do with it.
+Open source is an unusual circumstance, however, because the author expects that others will use, modify, and share the work.
+But because the legal default is still exclusive copyright, a license is needed to explicitly state these permissions._

 #### 2.3.3.2 Open source licenses

 Open source licenses are licenses that comply with the [Open Source Definition](https://opensource.org/osd) (i.e., they allow software to be freely used, modified, and shared), including non-copyleft[^footnote-noncopyleft] (or "permissive") licenses that allow proprietary derivative works[@https://opensource.org/faq#permissive].

 [^footnote-noncopyleft]: As the defintion of open source software is an extension of [the four essential freedoms of the Free Software Definition](https://www.gnu.org/philosophy/free-sw.html), all copyleft licenses are also open source licenses.

+#### 2.3.3.4 Choosing a license

+Choosing a license depends on many factors, such as use cases (e.g., end user product, software module), adopting entities (e.g., company, group of hobby developers), project goals (e.g., commercial product, free or for fee services).[@https://blog.p2pfoundation.net/why-apache-defeated-the-gpl-license-developer-freedom-vs-user-freedom/2013/01/21,@https://softwareengineering.stackexchange.com/questions/107883/agpl-what-you-can-do-and-what-you-cant,@https://news.ycombinator.com/item?id=1273231,@roads-and-bridges]

 ### 2.3.4 Factors to consider before adoption